-If you wear glasses, avoid tinted lenses as it will interfere with eye contact.
-For women, makeup should be natural but you might want to add a touch more color to cheeks and lips.
+If you wear glasses, avoid tinted lenses as it interferes with eye contact.
+For women, makeup should be natural, but you might want to add a touch more color to cheeks and lips.
 High gloss lips and dangly or glittery jewelry are no-no’s, however, as they reflect light and are distracting.
 Hair should be neat and out of your face.
-For examples of how to dress for the camera, study the top national newscasters.
+For examples of how to dress for the camera, study top national newscasters.

-3. Set-up: Arrive at the videoconference site early enough to get comfortable with the equipment.
-You want to make sure that everything is working properly and that the table, chair, and microphone are set up to your advantage.
-Position yourself so that you are looking into the camera, not at the monitor, to give the impression of eye contact.
-Have the camera as close to eye level as possible so that you are not looking up or down at the interviewers.
-It is best to position the camera and the monitor so that you can glance at the other participants in the monitor briefly, without breaking your gaze at the camera too often.
+Download the appropriate videoconferencing app ahead of time.
+You want to make sure that everything is working properly and that your computer, table, chair, and microphone are set up to your advantage.
+Center yourself in the screen.
+You should appear from about the middle of your upper arms and not have an excess of screen space above your head.
+Sit up straight; don’t slouch or lean to the side.
+Leaning forward slightly towards the camera helps increase eye contact.
+Conversely, leaning back can create a feeling of distance.
+Look into the camera, not at the monitor, to give the impression of eye contact.
+Have the camera as close to eye level as possible so that you aren’t looking up or down at the interviewers.
+It is best to position your computer so that you can glance at the other participants in the monitor briefly, without breaking your gaze at the camera too often.

-Videoconference interviews also differ from in-person meetings in that there is no opportunity for a handshake to begin or end the session.
-Therefore, to wrap things up, summarize your main points, thank the interviewers for their time, let them know you are interested in the job, and ask about next steps.
-Pay attention to the time without obviously glancing at your watch and follow the interviewer’s cues that the session is drawing to a close.
+Videoconference interviews also differ from in-person meetings in that there is no opportunity for a handshake or elbow bump to begin or end the session.
+Pay attention to the time without obviously glancing at your watch and follow the interviewers’ cues that the session is drawing to a close.
+To wrap things up, just as in any interview, summarize your main points, thank the interviewers for their time, let them know you’re interested in the job, and ask about next steps.

-Once you have followed these suggestions, try to forget about the camera and focus on your purpose.
-Be yourself and don’t forget to smile for your close-up.
+Once you’ve followed these suggestions, try to forget about the camera and focus on your purpose.
+Be yourself and don’t forget to smile for your close-up!